Tree-formed Verification Data for Trusted Platforms: Introduction

 \section{Introduction}

-In a nutshell, the process of building trust in computing platforms follows a unique, common pattern~\cite{AUS09B}.
+In a nutshell, the process of building trust in computing platforms follows a unique pattern~\cite{AUS09B}, common to most architectures of trusted platforms.
 During start up of the platform, all components are measured by a protected entity on the platform before they are loaded and executed.
 The generation of a chain of trust is an important concept for a Trusted Computing System.
 This chain must extend without gaps from system boot up to the current system state, including all executed instructions and programs.
 Every component is required to measure and report the following component before executing it.
 Measurement of the direct successor prevents unmonitored execution of code between measurement and actual execution.
+The start of the measurement process, that is, the taking and recording of measurements, is protected by a Root of Trust for Measurement (RoTM), which, as a part of the trusted computing base of the platform, is unconditionally trusted, and may be endowed with security through hardware protection, and trust through certification, for instance.

-The measurement process is protected by the root of trust for measurement, and can be implemented for instance by computing a digest value over code and configuration data. \textit{Verification data} is compiled from the measurement values by a protected operation and stored in protected storage.
-The verification data identifies, after completion of secure start up, the platform's state uniquely.
-Important embodiments of these processes are authenticated and secure boot specified by the Trusted Computing Group (TCG).
-In~\cite{PCCLIENTBIOS}, \textit{authenticated boot} is specified for PC clients, whereas~\cite{MTMREFARC} specifies \textit{secure boot} for mobile platforms.
+This is the model process of start up of a trusted platform via a \textit{transitive chain of trust} according to the Trusted Computing Group (TCG).
+It comes in two variants: In~\cite{PCCLIENTBIOS}, \textit{authenticated boot} is specified for PC clients, whereas~\cite{MTMREFARC} specifies \textit{secure boot} for mobile platforms.
 The difference is essentially that secure boot adds a local verification and enforcement engine that lets components start only if their measurements are equal to trusted reference values.

-TCG proposes to compute verification data via the \textit{extend} operation of the Trusted Platform Module (TPM, \cite{TPMMAIN}), respectively, the Mobile Trusted Module (MTM, \cite{MTMSPEC}), from measurement values, which are hashes of component code and/or data.
-The data are stored in Platform Configuration Registers (PCRs, a minimum of $16$ according to version 1.1 of the specification, at least $24$ in version 1.2) in the TPM, where they can only be accessed by authorised commands.
-The extend operation builds a linearly ordered, nested chain of hash values, akin to the Merkle-Damg\r{a}rd transform, as follows:

-where $V_i$ denotes a verification data register ($i=0,\ldots,23$ for PCRs), $H$ is a collision-resistant hash function (SHA-1 in case of the TPM), and $m=H(\text{data})$ is a measurement value.
-Thus, verification data of a TCG trusted platform is secured against manipulation by the TPM's protected functions and shielded capabilities.
-The verification data is accompanied by a more expressive record of measurement values and other, component-specific data in the stored measurement log (SML).